davidystephenson/clink-react/README.md

 ## Solution

-`Clink` collapses both components into one that takes union of their types.
+`Clink` collapses both components into one.
+It takes that takes union of their props types as its props.
-`Clink` can receive any props that either Chakra or React Router's `Link` can.
+It can receive any props that either Chakra or React Router's `Link` can.
-The props that `Clink` can received are exported as `ClinkProps`
+The type of the props it can receive is exported as `ClinkProps`.

 ### With `Clink`